We examine this question in detail, using the Black Stone’s disappearance from the Kaaba (in 318 AH) to illustrate this issue.

 Thousands believed the resurrection message in Jerusalem

-Thousands were converted to believe in the physical resurrection of Isa al Masih in Jerusalem at this time.
+Thousands began to believe in the physical resurrection of Isa al Masih in Jerusalem at this time.
 If you had been one of those in the crowds listening to Peter, wondering if his message was true, would you not have at least taken a lunch break to go to the tomb and take a look for yourself to see if there was still a body there?
 If the body of Judas (looking like the prophet Isa al Masih) was still in the tomb no one would have believed the message of the apostles.
 But history records that they gained thousands of followers starting in Jerusalem.
 That would have been impossible with a body that looked like that of the prophet still around in Jerusalem.
 Judas’ body remaining in the tomb leads to absurdities.
 It does not make sense.

-Judas body theory cannot explain the empty tomb.
+Judas’ body theory cannot explain the empty tomb.

 The problem with this theory of Judas being transformed to look like Isa al Masih and then being crucified and buried in his place, is that it ends with an occupied tomb.
 But the empty tomb is the only explanation for the disciples being able to start, just weeks later on Pentecost, a movement based on the resurrection of the prophet in the same city as the execution.